 Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust, and enticed.
 Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death.James 1:13-15

 Paul explains this truth to the Romans.

-To our surprise, even these people are used by God to accomplish God’s own ultimate purposes to shape His people, while they delight in their own desires.
+To our surprise, even the most evil people are used by God to accomplish God’s own ultimate purpose, to shape His people, while they delight in their own desires.

-Friends, there are two ways.
-One, to be obedient and the other, to be rebellious; but either way His appointed will is accomplished.
-Why then do we choose to be rebellious?
-May be assuming everything as a privilege because of His patience – a privilege of being God’s own people.
-But the fact is – “For my name’s sake will I defer mine anger, and for my praise will I refrain for thee, that I cut thee not off.” – Isaiah 48:9.
 Let us understand the heart of our Lord.
 He does not want to defile His name through us and that is why He gives us time to repent.
-Not only that, He sanctifies Himself to sanctify us by truth.
+Not only that, He sanctifies Himself to sanctify us by the truth.
 We should understand this and be obedient to our Redeemer.